github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/managing-notifications-from-your-inbox.md

 {% data reusables.notifications-v2.notifications-inbox-required-setting %} For more information, see "[Configuring notifications](/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#choosing-your-notification-settings)."
 {% endif %}

-To access your notifications inbox, in the upper-right corner of any page, click {% octicon "bell" aria-label="The notifications bell" %}.
+To access your notifications inbox, in the upper-right corner of any page, click {%  "bell"chinmoy12c:issue_92328 aria-label="The notifications bell" %}.

   ![Notification indicating any unread message](/assets/images/help/notifications/notifications_general_existence_indicator.png)